Sessions: Immigration judges must be efficient with backlog

 FALLS CHURCH, Va.
-(AP) — Attorney General Jeff Sessions has told a group of new immigration judges they have an obligation to decide cases efficiently in a system besieged by ballooning dockets and lengthy backlogs.
+(AP) — Attorney General Jeff Sessions told a group of new immigration judges Monday they have an obligation to decide cases efficiently in a system besieged by ballooning dockets and lengthy backlogs.

-The largest class of new immigration judges in U.S. history gathered Monday in Falls Church, Virginia.
-The 44 new judges will be placed at courts around the nation.
+Speaking to the group of 44 new judges — the largest class of immigration judges in U.S. history — Sessions told them they must keep “our federal laws functioning effectively, fairly, and consistently.”

-He says the system for seeking asylum in the U.S. has been “abused for years.”
+The attorney general has pushed for faster rulings in immigration cases and issued directives preventing judges from administratively closing cases, which has reignited a debate about the independence of immigration judges, who work for the Justice Department and are not part of the judicial branch.

 Most Read Nation & World Stories